eraofchaos/eraofchaos.github.io/units/Gorgon.md

 ## Awaken Skills

 ### 1st Skill (or 2nd): Abyss' Glance
  **Description:** <span style="color: #48b946;font-size:18px">&lt;Mighty Gorgon&gt;</span><span style="color: #645252;font-size:18px">Will be triggered once every 18 seconds.
-It has a 100% chance of petrifying the target for 3s and applies 1 random debuff on hostile units within a certain range.
+It has a 100% chance to petrify the target for 3s and applies 1 random debuff on hostile units within a certain range.
 Meanwhile, it increases penetration by 200 for all friendly units over the next 10s</span>

 ### 2nd Skill (or 1st): Deathly Gaze
  **Description:** <span style="color: #48b946;font-size:18px">&lt;Mighty Gorgon&gt;</span><span style="color: #645252;font-size:18px">Will be triggered once every 18s.
 It has a 100% chance to petrify the target unit for 3s and apply 2 random debuffs to hostile units within a certain range.This effect lasts for 10s </span>